Study shows Americans are forgetting about the Holocaust

 Breaking News Emails

-But Sonia wonders, once she and the few survivors still alive are gone, who will be left to remember?
+But Klein wonders, once she and the few survivors still alive are gone, who will be left to remember?

 "We are not here forever," said Klein, now 92.
 "Most of us are up in years, and if we're not going to tell what happened, who will?"